I. OPENING AN ESTATE

 d) Life insurance proceeds

-e) Certain property located outside of PA but owned by a PA resident
+e) Certain property located outside of Pennsylvania but owned by a Pennsylvania resident

 f) Intangible personal property of nonresidents